ahakola/LOIHLoot/README.md

 Even though at current version you can see Wishlist-buttons on all EncounterJournal Loot-tabs, only raids are supported by the Sync at the moment.

-LOIHLoot should automaticly remove items from your wishlist when you receive them.
+LOIHLoot should automaticly upgrade to higher difficulty or remove items from your wishlist when you receive them.

 **NB:** Sync sends the wishlist data of **items that are EQUAL or LOWER to the CURRENT raid difficulty** (If you are in Heroic raid, your Normal and Heroic items from wishlist gets passed on, but your Mythic items doesn't), so **you should add items to you wishlist at the lowest difficulty level you mostly raid or the items benefit you** if you are raiding on multiple different difficulties at the same time.